 In his emails, Miller uses slang and rhetoric about immigration that would be familiar to people who read white nationalists discussing the “great replacement” conspiracy theory.
 He refers to demographic changes brought about by immigration as “new America” multiple times in the emails.
 It’s a phrase VDARE sometimes uses.
 Here are some examples of Miller using similar language in emails to Breitbart over nearly a week in July 2015:

-• “More lies about new america[sic],” linking to Wall Street Journal opinion piece from July 2015 that lays out the degree to which immigrants are less likely than native-born Americans to commit crimes.
+“More lies about new america[sic],” linking to a Wall Street Journal opinion piece from July 2015 that lays out the degree to which immigrants are less likely than native-born Americans to commit crimes.

 Excerpt written by Michael Hayden.
 Please go to Hatewatch to learn more about Stephen Miller and his disturbing ideology.